Swedz/Little-Big-Redstone/README.md

 Sticky notes are items that you can place into the world similar to item frames.
 On each face of a block, you can place 4 sticky notes with any combination of colors and rotations.
-The text on sticky notes can also be colored by interacting with dye (or with snowballs or water buckets to wash the color out) on a sticky note.
+The text on sticky notes can also be colored by interacting with dye on a sticky note.
 Sticky notes retain their contents and colors when broken and placed.

 <!-- Direct image link: ![Sticky notes placed on a wall](https://raw.githubusercontent.com/Swedz/Little-Big-Redstone/refs/heads/1.21.1/src/main/resources/assets/little_big_redstone/readme/sticky_note_placed.png) -->
 ![Sticky notes placed on a wall](src/main/resources/assets/little_big_redstone/readme/sticky_note_placed.png)